The crawl, walk, run approach to launching your SMS marketing strategy

 Another type of effective time-sensitive message: back-in-stock alerts.
 Deliver them as one-off campaigns to targeted segments who’ve shown interest in an out-of-stock product that’s now back and ready to ship.

-2. Use SMS to create a stellar post-purchase experience
+2. Use your SMS marketing strategy to create a stellar post-purchase experience

 Rounding out your strategic SMS program with transactional SMS messages such as shipping delay notifications, billing updates, and appointment reminders can help you exceed customer expectations.